Mass function and bias of dark matter halos for non-Gaussian initial conditions: Bias of dark matter halos

-As in Fig.~\ref{figDeltabiasr}, in order to see more clearly the scaling of the correction $\Delta b_M(k,\fNL)=b_M(k,\fNL)-b_M(k,0)$ to the Fourier-space Gaussian bias, we show in Fig.~\ref{figDeltabiask} the ratio $\Delta b_M(k,\fNL)/\Delta_0 b_M(k,\fNL)$, where we now define \beq \Delta_0 b_M(k,\fNL) = \fNL \, b_M(k,0) \, \frac{2\delta_L}{\alpha(k)} . \eeq The correction obtained from a simple peak-background split argument rather gives $\Delta b_M(k,\fNL) = \fNL [b_M(k,0)-1] (2\delta_L/\alpha(k))$, as in Eq.(\ref{Dbk_Dal}), see Dalal et al. (2008); Slosar et al. (2008).
-However, in our formalism both the leading term $\delta_L^2/\sigma_q^4$ (third term in Eq.(\ref{PkM})) and the subleading term $\delta_L/\sigma_q^2$ (first term in Eq.(\ref{PkM})) are modified by primordial non-Gaussianity (the terms in the brackets that follow).
-The term $\delta_L/\sigma_q^2$ arises from the Lagrangian to Eulerian space mapping (the prefactor $(1+\delta_{LM})$ in Eq.(\ref{xiM1M2})) and it corresponds to the factor $1$ in the more usual Eq.(\ref{Dbk_Dal}), that is not modified in the simplest model.
+As in Fig.~\ref{figDeltabiasr}, in order to see the scaling of the correction $\Delta b_M(k,\fNL)=b_M(k,\fNL)-b_M(k,0)$ to the Fourier-space Gaussian bias more clearly, we show the ratio $\Delta b_M(k,\fNL)/\Delta_0 b_M(k,\fNL)$ in Fig.~\ref{figDeltabiask}, where we now define \beq \Delta_0 b_M(k,\fNL) = \fNL \, b_M(k,0) \, \frac{2\delta_L}{\alpha(k)} . \eeq The correction obtained from a simple peak-background split argument instead gives $\Delta b_M(k,\fNL) = \fNL [b_M(k,0)-1] (2\delta_L/\alpha(k))$, as in Eq.(\ref{Dbk_Dal}), see Dalal et al. (2008); Slosar et al. (2008).
+However, in our formalism, both the leading term $\delta_L^2/\sigma_q^4$ (third term in Eq.(\ref{PkM})) and the subleading term $\delta_L/\sigma_q^2$ (first term in Eq.(\ref{PkM})) are modified by primordial non-Gaussianity (the terms in the brackets that follow).
+The term $\delta_L/\sigma_q^2$ arises from the Lagrangian to Eulerian space mapping (the prefactor $(1+\delta_{LM})$ in Eq.(\ref{xiM1M2})), and it corresponds to the factor $1$ in the more usual Eq.(\ref{Dbk_Dal}), which is not modified in the simplest model.
 However, in general we can expect non-Gaussianities to also affect this Lagrangian to Eulerian space mapping, and our model gives an estimate of this effect through Eq.(\ref{deltap1}).
 Therefore, we scale $\Delta_0 b_M(k,\fNL)$ with $b_M(k,0)$ rather than with $[b_M(k,0)-1]$ in Eq.(\ref{Delta0bk}).
-We show in Fig.~\ref{figDeltabiasr} the results obtained at redshifts $z=0$ and $z=1$ for several masses.
-The curves labelled ``$s=x$'', ``$s>x$'' and ``$P_M>0$'' correspond to Eqs.(\ref{PkM}), (\ref{PkMs}) and (\ref{bk1}) respectively.
+We show the results obtained at redshifts $z=0$ and $z=1$ in Fig.~\ref{figDeltabiasr} for several masses.
+The curves labeled ``$s=x$'', ``$s>x$'' and ``$P_M>0$'' correspond to Eqs.(\ref{PkM}), (\ref{PkMs}), and (\ref{bk1}) respectively.
 We can see that the collapse of the curves obtained for different masses is not exact, as could be expected since Eq.(\ref{PkM}) is more complex than Eq.(\ref{Delta0bk}), but the scaling (\ref{Delta0bk}) still captures most of the dependence on the halo mass $M$.
-In fact, most of the dispersion seen in Fig.~\ref{figDeltabiasr} does not arise from the different masses but from the various approximations (\ref{PkM}), (\ref{PkMs}) and (\ref{bk1}).
+In fact, most of the dispersion seen in Fig.~\ref{figDeltabiasr} does not arise from the different masses but from the various approximations (\ref{PkM}), (\ref{PkMs}), and (\ref{bk1}).
 This should provide an estimate of the theoretical uncertainty.
 As in Figs.~\ref{figbiask_M2d13_Desj} and \ref{figbiask_M1.5d13_Desj}, Eq.(\ref{bk1}), which involves higher-order terms over $\fNL$ to ensure that $P_M(k)$ is always positive, rises above Eq.(\ref{PkM}) at low $k$ ($k<0.01h$ Mpc$^{-1}$) and is indistinguishable at higher $k$, whereas Eq.(\ref{PkMs}) rises above (\ref{PkM}) at high $k$ ($k>0.01 h$ Mpc$^{-1}$), where the correction $\Delta b_M(k,\fNL)$ is quite small, and is indistinguishable at lower $k$.
-Approximations (\ref{bk1}) and (\ref{PkMs}) are likely to be most accurate at low and high $k$ respectively, see also Figs.~\ref{figbiask_M2d13_Desj} and \ref{figbiask_M1.5d13_Desj}.
+Approximations (\ref{bk1}) and (\ref{PkMs}) are likely to be most accurate at low and high $k$, respectively, see also Figs.~\ref{figbiask_M2d13_Desj} and \ref{figbiask_M1.5d13_Desj}.
 In any case, we can see that the scaling with wavenumber, $\Delta b_M(k,\fNL) \sim 1/\alpha(k)$, is slightly broken, although this still provides a good approximation.
-In agreement with the numerical simulations of Desjacques et al. (2009), we can see that the ratio $\Delta b/\Delta_0 b$ is suppressed at high $k$, which means that the correction $\Delta b_M(k,\fNL)$ decreases slightly faster than $1/\alpha(k)$ over the range $0.01-0.1 h$ Mpc$^{-1}$.
-In fact, in agreement with the real-space behavior seen in Fig.~\ref{figDeltabiasr}, it appears that over this range the correction $\Delta b_M(k,\fNL)$ scales slightly more closely as $k^{-2}$ than as $1/\alpha(k)$, although none of these two behaviors is exact.
+As in the numerical simulations of Desjacques et al. (2009), the ratio $\Delta b/\Delta_0 b$ is suppressed at high $k$, which means that the correction $\Delta b_M(k,\fNL)$ decreases slightly faster than $1/\alpha(k)$ over the range $0.01-0.1 h$ Mpc$^{-1}$.
+In agreement with the real-space behavior seen in Fig.~\ref{figDeltabiasr}, it appears that the correction $\Delta b_M(k,\fNL)$ scales slightly more closely as $k^{-2}$ than as $1/\alpha(k)$ over this range, although neither of these two behaviors is exact.